-Children born prematurely are at higher risk of esophageal inflammation, cancerDecember 11th, 2012 in Health /
+Children born prematurely are at higher risk of esophageal inflammation, cancerDecember 11, 2012 in Medicine & Health / Health

 Infants that are born preterm or with impaired growth have an increased risk of developing gastroesophageal reflux disease (GERD), possibly leaving them vulnerable to the development of esophageal adenocarcinoma later in life.
 Gestational age and size at birth affect the risk of an early diagnosis of esophagitis—inflammation of the esophagus—according to a new study in Clinical Gastroenterology and Hepatology, the official clinical practice journal of the American Gastroenterological Association.